determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``slot_type``
 ^^^^^^^^^^^^^

-Resource type used for tasks
+The resource type used for tasks

 ``task_container_defaults``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^